 Home inspections are an integral part of the home-buying process, allowing you to learn about the property’s condition before making a purchase.
-But what exactly happens during a home inspection?
+But what exactly happens during a home inspection in Northern KY and Cincinnati?
 Here’s what you need to know.

 A home inspection is an examination of the condition of a property, usually conducted by a professional home inspector.
 Inspectors will closely examine the property’s structure, systems, and components and provide a report detailing their findings.